eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

+In Figure 10 (below), I try to model noisy observations from the nonlinear function $$ f(x) = x \mathrm{sin} (x) $$.
+Obviously this is a bit more trick than a basic linear function, so I try a couple different kernels for this: the squared exponential kernel and the symmetric kernel.
+In my opinion, the difference in performance between the two isn’t really that impressive, but the uncertainty from the symmetric kernel does seem to be little nicer looking that from the SE kernel.
+Although, I should warn you that I didn’t optimize any of the hyperparameters in this post, which would obviously affect the results.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_xsinx.png" width="600">
 </p>
-_Figure 10_: In this plot, the underlying function is $$ f(x) = x \mathrm{sin} (x) $$.
-Obviously a bit more tricky than a linear model.
-Here, I tried a couple different kernels, the squared exponential and the symmetric kernel.
-With little hyper-parameter optimization, I was able to get a decent fit for both kernels.
-But, if I’m just comparing to prediction (blue line) to the underlying function (red line), I think that the symmetric kernel has a nicer fit.
-Which makes sense, since $$ x \mathrm{sin} x $$ is symmetric.
-Here is a good opportunity to use our prior to help our kernel choice, even though it wasn’t too much better than the squared exponential kernel.
+_Figure 10_: Gaussian processes regression using the squared exponential kernel and the symmetric kernel.
+The observations are based on the function $$ f(x) = x \mathrm{sin} (x) $$.

 <br>